-First published by Admin, on 19 June 2020Warehousing and fulfilment
+First published by Admin, on 19 June 2020Warehousing and fulfillment

 The rapid shift in demand patterns observed during the COVID-19 pandemic has exposed various weaknesses in the conventional retail supply chain: traditional storefronts, logistics systems, distribution facilities, and supplier networks are now being relooked for their role in optimising the supply chain.

 To better compete in the on-demand economy, many businesses are moving their inventory and distribution facilities closer to end-consumers, such as by transforming existing supply chains from single node to multi-node networks.
-An example of this would be retrofitting stores to double as fulfilment centres, capable of picking, packing and dispatching online orders.
-With multi-node supply chains, the distance between a fulfilment centre and the end consumer is reduced, hence, businesses can minimise last mile transportation costs and delivery timings.
+An example of this would be retrofitting stores to double as fulfillment centers, capable of picking, packing and dispatching online orders.
+With multi-node supply chains, the distance between a fulfillment center and the end consumer is reduced, hence, businesses can minimise last mile transportation costs and delivery timings.

-Businesses should also consider leveraging digital tools and technology to further improve inventory visibility and drive down fulfilment costs.
+Businesses should also consider leveraging digital tools and technology to further improve inventory visibility and drive down fulfillment costs.

 Real-time inventory visibility